alphagov/penetration-testing-instance/README.md

 - Assume the role of the aws account you wish to deploy to at your cli.

-*Note that this has already been done for the security-testing aws account*
+*Note that this has already been done for the `security-vuln-testing` aws account*

 ### Deploy with the below commands

+- Ensure you are using terraform `0.12.3`

-- git clone git@github.com:alphagov/penetration-testing-instance.git
+- `git clone git@github.com:alphagov/penetration-testing-instance.git`

-- cd penetration-testing-instance/terraform
+- `cd penetration-testing-instance/terraform`

-- edit main.tf and place in your public ssh-key at ssh-pub-key-1.
+- edit main.tf and place in your public ssh-key at ssh-pub-key-{number}.
-If you are working as a pair also set ssh-pub-key-2.

-- terraform init; terraform plan
+- `terraform init; terraform plan`

-*AWS Vault: aws-vault exec <profile> -- terraform init; terraform plan*
+*AWS Vault: `aws-vault exec <profile> -- terraform init; terraform plan`*

-- If the plan looks good then run: terraform apply
+- If the plan looks good then run:
+`terraform apply`

-- To obtain the public ip address run aws-vault exec <profile> -- aws ec2 describe-instances | grep 'GroupName\|PublicIp'
+- To obtain the public ip address run `aws-vault exec <profile> -- aws ec2 describe-instances --region eu-west-2`

-- Once the instance is up, to access use: ssh pentester@<public-ip-address>
+- Once the instance is up, to access use:
+`ssh pentester@<public-ip-address>`

 ## Cheatsheet to get started on some of the tooling
 CHEATSHEET FOR TOOLING